fbcouch/valley-of-bones/ROADMAP.md

 ### ideas

- - saboteur has 'spy' ability - can infiltrate a tower and take without a battle (sacrifice the sabo?)
+ + saboteur has 'sabotage' ability - can infiltrate a tower and take without a battle (sacrifice the sabo?)
- - bazooka trooper
+ + bazooka trooper
  + towers farther apart
  + get cloak working
  - get refund working